-Water supply and sewerage are the responsibility of a self-accounting Department of the City Council.
+9. Water supply and sewerage are the responsibility of the Dagpur Water and Sewerage Board, a self-financing subsidiary of the Municipal Corporation.
 The main source of water is an inland lake some 50 miles from the city.
 Rapid population and industrial growth have outstripped the capacity of the present plant, last augmented in 1959.
 As a result, water pressure is low, and some areas receive supplies for only four hours a day.
 It has not been possible to provide piped water to some new outlying suburbs, which are supplied by tubewells and water trucks.
 The groundwater is brackish due to the coastal location and the tubewells are only a temporary solution to demand.
 Only about half the city is connected to the sewerage supply.
 Most of the rest is served by septic tanks and nightsoil cartage, but some squatter settlements are totally unserved by municipal sanitation and the residents resort to open drains and channels.